bloodybowlers/UkeGeeks-ng/README.md

   - (you can contribute :p)
 - **Chord Finder** and **Reverse Chord Finder** (from UkeGeeks website 'tool' source code)
 - Removed **legacy browser** support
-- Added support for some more chordPro tags : Key
+- Added support for some more chordPro tags : Key, Capo

 #### Improvements, small fixes, QoL changes